 What is the Digital Apprenticeship Service?
 The Digital Apprenticeship Service (DAS) is a government service which all employers who want to employ an apprentice must have; you will need to setup a DAS account before you can recruit an apprentice.
 The DAS allows you to claim Government funding and any financial incentives that might be applicable.
-For assistance with setting this up please email feapprenticeships@blc.ac.uk

 What is eSignUp?
 We are required to have a contract between us, as the training provider, and employers who are supporting an apprentice, we use eSignUp to manage this process.
 It allows us to email documents to you so they can be electronically signed, replacing traditional paper-based documents.
 We are unable to enrol an apprentice without the contract being fully signed beforehand.

 What is off-the-job training?

-Apprentices must complete a minimum of 6 hours of off-the-job training each week, maybe more depending on the apprenticeship standard studied, off-the-job training is paid, working, time and the number of hours that the apprentice needs to complete are clearly set out at the start of the apprenticeship.
-It will also be clear when the apprentice will be required to attend college, for some apprenticeships, particularly practical subjects, weekly attendance is required whereas other subjects have 6-weekly activity days.
+Apprentices must complete a minimum of 6 hours of off-the-job training each week, maybe more depending on the apprenticeship standard studied, offthe-job training is paid, working, time and the number of hours that the apprentice needs to complete are clearly set out at the start of the apprenticeship.
+It will also be clear when the apprentice will be required to attend college, for some apprenticeships, particularly practical subject, weekly attendance is required whereas other subjects have 6-weekly activity days.